Green Up Vermont

 Tradition with a history.

 Vermont was the first state to designate a day to clean up the entire state.
-Started in 1970 by Gov. Deane C. Davis (pictured above with a troop of Cub Scouts on Interstate 89).
+Green Up Day was launched in 1970 by Governor Deane C. Davis (pictured above with a troop of Cub Scouts on Interstate 89).
 Green Up Day 1971 was also officially recorded in the Congressional Record, thanks to US Senator George Aiken.
 Click here to download a PDF version: Congressional Record PDF

-Funding for Green Up comes primarily from private businesses and individuals through charitable contributions, including giving on the Vermont State Income Tax Return.
-As well, Vermont’s towns and the State provide a portion of funding support.
-Each year the Legislature appropriates a small grant through the Agency of Natural Resources, and each year Green Up Vermont requests a contribution from every town, based on the town’s population, with the amount ranging from $50 to $300.
+48 years later, Green Up Day continues to thrive!
+In 1979 the nonprofit Green Up Vermont was formed.
+Funding for Green Up comes primarily from businesses and individuals through charitable contributions, including giving on the Vermont State Income Tax Return.
+Individuals can also give by donating securely online.
+The State of Vermont provides an appropriation in the form of a grant through the Agency of Natural Resources.
+Vermont towns have also provided funding support since the 1990’s.
+Green Up Vermont requests a contribution from every town, based on the town’s population, with the amount ranging from $50 to $300.
+Green Up Day has ongoing support from over two dozen corporate sponsors!